ArduPilot/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

    These include gyro biases, Z accelerometer bias, wind velocities, compass biases and the earth's magnetic field.
-These other states aren't modified directly by the 'State Prediction' step but can be modified by measurements a described later.
+These other states aren't modified directly by the 'State Prediction' step but can be modified by measurements as described later.
 #.
 Estimated gyro and accelerometer noise (``EKF_GYRO_NOISE``
    and ``EKF_ACC_NOISE``) are used to estimate the growth in error in the angles, velocities and position calculated using IMU data.
 Making